-People who purchase at-home genetic tests are often trying to learn about their health risks to be proactive about preventative measures they can take to potentially reduce this risk.
-However, at-home genetic tests do not provide conclusive answers to questions about cancer risk.
+People who purchase at-home genetic tests are often trying to learn about their health risks to be proactive about preventative measures they can take to potentially reduce their risk and be as healthy as possible.
+However, some at-home genetic tests do not provide conclusive answers to questions about cancer risk.

-The biggest problem and concern with at-home genetic tests is that the results can provide people with false hope and false reassurance about their cancer risk.
+The biggest concern with at-home genetic tests is that the results can provide people with false hope and false reassurance about their cancer risk.
 People may believe that a negative test result means they are “off the hook” for cancer risk, but this is not necessarily the case.

 On the flip side, a person who receives worrisome results from an at-home test and seeks the advice of a physician or genetic counselor will likely be advised to be re-tested with a clinical test.
 A clinical test will include a comprehensive analysis and expert interpretation of the results using the most up to date evidence.